Quick Pickled Green Beans Recipe

 This simple easy small batch quick pickled green beans recipe only requires a few minutes of hands-on time.
 Just a hint of spice to give these green beans that extra flavor boost.
 These simple beans are a wonderful treat.

-These pickled tomatoes, roasted tomatoes and baked carrots go great with these beans.
+These petit pickled tomatoes, small batch roasted tomatoes and single serving roasted glazed carrots go great with these beans.

-This is a quick small batch recipe that uses just a few simple ingredients.
-A great recipe to add to salads or as a side dish.
-And the best part, no canning is required, store in the refrigerator for up to two weeks.
+This is a quick small-batch recipe that uses just a few simple ingredients.
+It’s a great addition to salads or as a side dish.
+And the best part: no canning is required.
+Store in the refrigerator for up to two weeks.

 Ingredients Notes